 There are significant challenges for end users in the transition to IBOR alternatives.
 The IBORs are ingrained across diverse markets, asset classes, and use cases.
 There is no single solution that can address all permutations regarding where and how the IBORs are used.

-Given how broadly it is used, there are particular concerns for end users inherent to the transition away from the London interbank offer rate (“LIBOR”).
-U.S. Dollar (“USD”) LIBOR is particularly important for end users given how much commercial and financial activity is denominated in USD.
-The Alternative Reference Rates Committee (“ARRC”) of the Federal Reserve Board (“FRB”) and New York Fed, has proposed the Secured Overnight Financing Rate (“SOFR”) as an alternative to USD LIBOR.
+End users are particularly impacted by transition from the London Inter-bank Offered Rate (“LIBOR”), given the prevalence of financial instruments tied to it.
+Of particular concern to end users is the transition from U.S. Dollar (“USD”) LIBOR, given the tremendous volume of commercial and financial activity denominated in USD.
+The Alternative Reference Rates Committee (“ARRC”) of the Federal Reserve Board (“FRB”) and New York Fed, has endorsed the Secured Overnight Financing Rate (“SOFR”) as an alternative to USD LIBOR.
 SOFR is based on transactions in the Treasury repurchase market, where banks and investors borrow or loan Treasuries overnight.

 While SOFR is more robust than USD LIBOR, in the sense that it is based on a significant pool of actual transactions, it is a rate that is untested in markets.
-Regulators and ISDA must remain cognizant of the fact that efforts to promote SOFR in the U.S. represent a significant reengineering of financial markets that may impose significant costs on end users and frustrate sound risk management practices.
+Regulators and the International Swaps and Derivatives Association (“ISDA”) must remain cognizant of the fact that efforts to promote SOFR in the U.S. represent a significant reengineering of financial markets that may impose significant costs on end users and frustrate sound risk management practices.

 The following list of items represent principles and potential actions that can facilitate the transition and protect end users against unnecessary costs, risks and disruption.